Azure/azure-sdk-for-ios/examples/AzureFunctionSASTokenVendor/README.md

 In your application, create an instance of `StorageSASCredential`.
-In the configuration closure, make a GET request to the function's Invoke URL, passing in a unique Client ID, container name, and requested file path in the query string.
-Finally, provide that credential when initializing a `StorageBlobClient`:
+In the configuration closure, make a GET request to the function's Invoke URL, passing in a unique Client ID, container name, and requested blob path in the query string.
+When the request completes, extract the SAS token from the response and call the `SASTokenResultHandler` with the token, or with the error if the process failed.
+Finally, provide that credential and your storage account's blob storage endpoint when initializing a `StorageBlobClient`:

 ```swift
 import AzureStorageBlob